ls1intum/Artemis/docs/dev/setup/jenkins-localvc.rst

 The following steps describe how to deploy a pre-configured version of the Jenkins server.
 This is ideal as a quickstart for developers.
 For a more detailed setup, see `Manual Jenkins Server Setup <#manual-jenkins-server-setup>`__.
-In a production setup, you have to at least change the user credentials (in the file ``jenkins-casc-config-localvc.yml``) and push tokens.
+In a production setup, you have to at least change the user credentials (in the file ``jenkins-casc-config-localvc.yml``).

 1. You can now first build and deploy Jenkins, then you can also start the other services which weren't started yet: